 In 1886, a scientist named Franz Boas traveled to British Columbia to live among the Kwakwaka’wakw Indians and document their tradition of potlatching, which was widely practiced throughout the Pacific Northwest.

 If a Kwakwaka’wakw chief amassed riches by fishing or trapping or trading with white settlers, he threw a fantastic feast — a potlatch — at which he gave almost all of his wealth away.

 And he didn’t just give to his friends.
 He gave to his enemies.
 Potlatches were competitions, akin to warfare.
 You gave your enemies heaps of dried fish and blankets to illustrate your own greatness.
 When it was over, your competitors were under pressure to throw an bigger potlatch and give even better gifts to you and your family.

 “You were measured by your ability to go above fairness,” said Christopher Bracken, whose book “The Potlatch Papers” details the Canadian government’s efforts to stamp out the “savage” practice.

-Like the chiefs of Canada’s Kwakwaka’wakw Indians, Romney’s claim to leadership rests on the fact that he was able to amass a personal fortune larger than almost everybody else’s.
+I’ve been thinking a lot about potlatches lately, because of Mitt Romney.
+Like the Kwakwaka’wakw, Romney’s claim to leadership rests on his business success — which is evident in a personal fortune larger than almost everybody else’s.
 Yet, unlike the Indians, Romney doesn’t want to make details of his wealth public.
-And he has an army of advisors to help him avoid paying more taxes than he has to.
-Which raises a philosophical question: Do the wealthiest people deserve our respect, no matter how much they contribute to the common good?
+He has declined to release a tax return from before 2010.
+And he has an army of advisers to help him avoid paying more into the common pot than he has to.
+“I pay all the taxes that are legally required,” Romney asserted earlier this year, “and not a dollar more.”